JeffreyRiggle/my-site/content/blog/promises-history/index.md

 reactor.run()
 ```

 This condensed example from the twisted documentation site shows the new pattern.
-Now you can chain multiple callbacks on a promise.
+Now you can chain multiple callbacks on a deferred.
 These callbacks take the form of a success or error callback.
 I find interesting to note that this was called a deferred not a promise.
 This seems like a deliberate choice.
 Notice how this isn't quite the same as a promise but is heavily inspired by them.

 ## Dojo did it first

-In the early 2000's [Alex Russel](https://infrequently.org/about-me/) was busy working on [Dojo](https://dojotoolkit.org/).
-Like many things in modern Javascript Dojo pioneered deferred in Javascript with its [deferred feature](https://dojotoolkit.org/reference-guide/1.7/dojo/Deferred.html).
+In the early 2000's [Alex Russell](https://infrequently.org/about-me/) was busy working on [Dojo](https://dojotoolkit.org/).
+At the time the only way to deal with asynchoronous workloads had been callbacks in Javascript.
+So the dojo team looked to Twisted for their solution in the [deferred feature](https://dojotoolkit.org/reference-guide/1.7/dojo/Deferred.html).
 This was originally created sometime around 2005.
-The feature as I understand it was inspired by Twisted and used a familar API.

 ```javascript
 var deferred = new dojo.Deferred();